-Pursuant to a management agreement with Cablevision, the Company pays a management fee calculated based on gross revenues (as defined under the terms of the management agreement) on a monthly basis.
-We will terminate the management agreement on the Distribution date and will not replace such agreement.
+Pursuant to a consulting agreement with Cablevision, the Company pays a management fee calculated based on gross revenues (as defined under the terms of the consulting agreement) on a monthly basis.
+We will terminate the consulting agreement on the Distribution date and will not replace such agreement.